MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Forming-and-Joining.md

 The **Update TC Link Key** is used to request new APS Link Key from the Trust Center.
 It should be enabled since the Light (Trust Center) has the Security Link Keys Library.
 The **Install code library** provides an initial link key based upon an install code manufacturering token in the device.
 The key is hashed according to the ZigBee spec.

+**Summarized the above, the following table presents the affected plugins on the Switch (Router) node.**

 <div align="center">
   <img src="https://github.com/MarkDing/IoT-Developer-Boot-Camp-Wiki/blob/master/zigbee/images/plugins_to_check_switch.png">
 </div>